nplang/NPL-Tutorials/README.md

 Steps to use  Virtual Machiene.
 - Downlaod [VirtualBox](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html)
 - Import virtual appliance File VritualBox Manager [ova]link
 - Power on  appliance after importing OVA file.
-Appliance is built Ubuntu Linux 16.04
+Appliance is built using Ubuntu Linux 16.04
 - You will be prompted for a password which is "npl"